 Partial tooling investment ties up capital on the shop floor, and often requires additional payment or fees to manufacture with another supplier or in-house.
 Amortizing tooling costs allow full ownership of your investments.

-The decision between extrusion and roll forming is not an easy one, and that is why it is important to weigh each factor carefully.
-Regardless of which process you choose, the most important element is making sure you align with a strategic, conceptual manufacturing partner that will help you reach your business goals.
+The decision between metal extrusion and roll forming is not an easy one, and that is why it is important to weigh each factor carefully.